jesusrp98/spacex-go/README.md

 $ git clone git@github.com:jesusrp98/cherry.git
 ```

 Then, download either Android Studio or Visual Studio Code, with their respective [Flutter editor plugins](https://flutter.io/get-started/editor/).
+For more information about Flutter installation procedure, check the [official install guide](https://flutter.io/get-started/install/).

 There you go, you can now open & edit the project.
 Enjoy!